MillenniumMachines/Milo-v1.5/docs/bom/sourcing_guide.md

 Use drivers that are suitable for your motor needs.
 Make sure to match your motor phase current to your driver max RMS current.

-#### X/Y Gantry Plate
+#### XY Gantry Plate

 !!! warning
     This part can be printed, but it is a critical, load-bearing part of the machine.
+    Any inaccuracy or weakness will be reflected in the accuracy and finish of the parts you mill, so bear this in mind.

-    You should buy this plate from one of the [Kit suppliers](#kits) above. _If you print this plate, it should be one of the first components you upgrade.
+    You should buy this plate from one of the [Kit suppliers](#kits) above.

+    _If you print this plate, it should be one of the first components you upgrade._

 <!-- TODO provide a statement from the design team -->

 #### Z Gantry Plate

 !!! warning
-    Like the X/Y gantry plate, the Z gantry plate can be printed, but it is a critical, load-bearing part of the machine.
+    Like the XY gantry plate, the Z gantry plate can be printed, but it is a critical, load-bearing part of the machine.

-    You should buy this plate from one of the [Kit suppliers](#kits) above. _If you print this plate, it should be one of the first components you upgrade.
+    You should buy this plate from one of the [Kit suppliers](#kits) above.

+    _If you print this plate, it should be one of the first components you upgrade._

 <!-- TODO provide a statement from the design team -->

 #### Wiring